jmballard/parametric_honeycomb_wall/README.md

 You need to have OpenSCAD in your machine, and the library BOSL2 (https://github.com/BelfrySCAD/BOSL2?tab=readme-ov-file) for simplified OpenSCAD coding.

-I'm using the library from https://www.printables.com/model/260073-openscad-library-for-hsw-attachments that I saved in the folder 'requirements' to add the attachments to the honeycomb wall.
+I'm using the library from https://www.printables.com/model/260073-openscad-library-for-hsw-attachments to add the attachments to the honeycomb wall.

+Both libraries need to be installed in your OpenSCAD library directory for your platform.

 ## Files <a name="files"></a>